The Way of The Superior Man (1997) is a self-help text and a popular manosphere book mixing spiritualism with relationship and sex advice.

 As most relationships books advise, Deida says you must listen to understand, not to fix.

-My Note: Generic advise: what if she’s a drama queen?
+My Note: Generic advice is terrible advice.
+What if she’s a drama queen?

 I think that telling men they mus endure a woman’s drama can be counterproductive.
 Some women are troublemakers and the drama leads to toxic relationships.